Reichswerke Hermann Göring: Liquidation

-The assets of the Reichswerke acquired by conquest were recaptured by Allied troops between 1943–1945 - these included assets of ARBED (Luxembourg) and Skoda Works.
+The assets of the Reichswerke acquired by conquest were recaptured by Allied troops between 1943 and 1945 - these included assets of ARBED (Luxembourg) and Skoda Works.

 The Reichswerke assets in allied-occupied Austria were nationalized by the First Nationalization Law enacted by the Austrian parliament on 26 July 1946.
 The ore mines in Erzberg and the steel mills in Linz, destroyed by allied air raids, were reorganized into the state-owned VÖEST (now part of Voestalpine).
 Reconstruction of these assets became a key priority of the Marshall Plan in Austria.
 Nationalization was supported by the US Department of State and opposed by US Army generals, who called for privatization.
 Steyr-Daimler-Puch, once owned by the Reichswerke and controlled by the US Army, became a pilot model for the private modernization advocated by Mark W. Clark.
 Eventually the Department of State prevailed and the Austrians were allowed to nationalize the plants at will.
 The Reichswerke assets in the Soviet zone of occupation were taken over by the Administration for Soviet Property in Austria and returned to Austria for a ransom in 1955.

 The Salzgitter furnaces were shut down and earmarked for dismantling, devastating the town's economy.
 Dismantling began in earnest in 1947 and ended with the demolition of furnaces and foundries.
 Salzgitter was flooded with forty four thousand German refugees from the East, unemployment exceeded 30%, and the British considered physically resettling the residents in fear of a communist uprising.
 Of the thirty seven thousand displaced persons (mostly from Poland) working in Salzgitter in 1945, many refused to be resettled, and deportations continued until mid-1950s.
 In February 1950 the workers stood up against demolition of their plants and eventually won the bloodless standoff with British troops.
 Dismantling continued for another year, but steelmaking in Salzgitter was saved.
 The state-owned plant operated under the name Reichswerke until 1953, then it was renamed AG für Bergbau- und Hüttenbetrieb, and eventually became Salzgitter AG.
 The Reichswerke logo, which resembled Göring's coat of arms, was not replaced until the 1980s.